subsquid/docs/docs/basics/squid-processor.md

 #### `ctx.blocks`

 The on-chain data items are grouped into blocks, with each block containing a header and iterables for all supported data item types (event log, transaction, trace etc).
+Batch context _always_ contains at least one block.

-Depending on the data item type, items within the iterables can be canonically ordered by how the data is recorded on-chain.
+The set of iterables depends on the processor type (docs for [EVM](/evm-indexing/context-interfaces)).
+Depending on the data item type, items within the iterables can be canonically ordered by how the data is recorded on-chain (e.g. transactions are ordered but traces are not).
 The shape of item objects is determined by the processor configuration done via the `.setFields()` method.

+[//]: # (!!!! add a substrate link once it's available)

 An idiomatic use of the context API is to iterate first over blocks and then over each iterable of each block: